brandsafric/PHP-Shop/README.md

 #### Project Use
   - [BladeOne] - BladeOne Blade Template Engine
-  - [AdminLTE] Control Panel Template
+  - [AdminLTE] - Control Panel Template
   - [Bootstrap]
   - [jQuery]
   - [E-Shop] - Website template by [Colorlib]
   - [CKEditor 4] - WYSIWYG html editor
+  - [Carbon] - A simple API extension for DateTime

 After you copy the project to your folder you need to create a database and import "/temp/web_shop.sql" file and you must set your database access options in "/App/Config.php"